Prosecco, a sparkling wine made from Glera grapes, can sometimes contain Pinot Noir as a blending grape.

 By combining all these factors, Prosecco acquires its signature taste and character, making it a top choice among wine enthusiasts worldwide.

 Have you ever noticed that Prosecco has a distinct green apple taste?
-This is because Prosecco is made from Glera grapes, which are known for their bright, crisp flavor.
+Prosecco is made from Glera grapes, known for their bright, crisp flavor.
 Glera grapes have a high acidity and low sugar content, which gives Prosecco its refreshing taste and tartness.

 The green apple flavor also results from the fermentation process, where compounds called esters are formed, which gives Prosecco its fruity aroma and flavor.